Our Research Strategy

 We unblock researchers who are capacity-constrained.
 Many people already working on alignment have ideas that are just as impactful as what they're currently funded to do.
 They're limited by what their organization or available grants cover.
 We fund the ideas they can't pursue elsewhere.

-We accelerate with engineering infrastructure.
-We embed dedicated engineering teams with our funded researchers, providing compute, software infrastructure, and operational support.
+We accelerate with dedicated teams.
+We pair our funded researchers with dedicated teams that handle engineering, compute, infrastructure, and project management.
 This comes from years of experience building highly complex systems, now applied to executing alignment research through an agile research methodology we developed.
 Researchers who come from outside the alignment field can be immediately impactful because our teams handle the engineering while they upskill on the domain.

-The Flourishing Future Foundation provides the engineering acceleration infrastructure that makes this embedded-team model possible.
-Together, we combine deep technical expertise with the funding and advocacy needed to advance alignment research at the pace the problem demands.
+The AI Alignment Foundation provides the acceleration infrastructure that makes this model possible.
+We combine deep technical expertise with the funding and advocacy needed to advance alignment research at the pace the problem demands.

 Where We're Focused

 We fund and accelerate research into alignment properties that persist and strengthen as AI systems become more capable.
 Properties where alignment and capability reinforce each other, so they can't be optimized away as systems improve themselves.
+As AI systems approach recursive self-improvement, these are the properties that matter most.
 Examples of the kinds of work we support:

 The Track Record